brookshelley/brookshelley.github.com/movies.md

     run around and be punk teens.
 Listen to Imogen's podcast if you can, bc she says everything I'd wanna cover.
 Oh, and watch this movie.

+10. **Annihilation**

+    What a wild movie.
+I read these books back in 2014 when they were released in a frenzy.
+I was pretty constantly afraid of the house I was staying in, as I was pretty well disturbed by the book.
+It had the kind of sneaky quality that gets in your head.
+The movie did a brisker job of telling a similar story, but I enjoyed it.
+I'll probalby see this again, and I'm very curious if they'll try to make more.

 ## 2017 <a name="2017"></a>

 _this list is super truncated because i forgot keep it until july_